 Portered hikes are popular throughout the world including the Inca Trail and Kilimanjaro – two of the most popular trekking destinations in the world.
 Some companies also provide portered hikes in the United States.
 On these trips porters carry the gear and supplies, and the guide is responsible for everything that directly relates to the guests – cooking, teaching, leading, caring for..etc.

 STOCK SUPPORTED HIKES

 The animals used on stock supported trips are often horses, mules, camels or llamas.
 Guide responsibilities vary on these trips – client care, cooking, trip leadership…etc. are always expectations, but in some cases guides will also be trained to lead the livestock as well.
 See examples of stock trips.

 On backpacking trips guides are often the sole trip leader with groups of 5-6 guests.
 Some trips do have 2 guides and 10-12 guests.
 The guide is responsible for everything – driving, cooking, gear, first-aid…etc. See examples of backpacking trips.

 On single day tours, the guide is often solo with up to 7 guests, or paired with another guide and responsible for 10-12 guests.
 Guides usually provide lunch and trail snacks, along with natural and cultural interpretation, first-aid and transportation.
 See examples of day hike tours.

-Hiking guide salaries will differ by area and company.
+Commercial hiking guide salaries will differ by area and company.
 One variable is whether you are leading day tours or multi-day tours.
 Multi-day tours tend to pay more than day hiking tours.
-In general you can can expect to make $120-$250 per day.
+In general you can expect to make $120-$250 per day.
 You may be paid hourly, which is how hiking guides are legally supposed to be paid, so averaging your daily pay will most likely be between $120 and $250 per day.
 Most hiking guides also make gratuities.